 "Too young.
 Get outta here," the bouncer ordered.

 "I showed you my I.D.," the kid protested.
-The bouncer merely looked at him, and smirked.
+The bouncer looked at him, and smirked.
 A fang protruded from behind his lower lip, and the kid stared wide-eyed at it.

 "Ah, yeah."
 He examined my card, looking back and forth, sniffing the air like an animal.
 I cringed.

 "Enjoy the night."
 The bouncer grinned, his fangs out and about, lifting the bar into the club.
 I shuddered with intensity.
 The music was even louder than I had first thought.
 It was swarming with humans and vampires, smoke and neon lights spiraling without control.
 The place smelled of sex, sweat and alcohol.
 People bumped me from left to right.